 It should be noted that sometimes this is not the work's theme, but the mentality of the General Ripper inside the work, serving as the foil to the heroes' belief that War Is Hell.

-See also: Proud Warrior Race, War Is Hell.
+See also: Proud Warrior Race.
 Contrast Prevent The War.